-There is ample semblance in the human body: the beating of the heart, the flow of blood, the way our lungs operate, and even the seven year cycle that our skin follows to replace each and every cell with a brand new one.
-We put routines in the way we work, sleep and adhere to conventions, laws and the year round calendar.
-So perhaps, it might be time that to perform like clockwork, we have to allow ourselves to be more observant of our own beings, and schedule time with our own thoughts and serendipity with some regularity.
-Even if we as humans, are unable to reach our theoretical limits, we can at least try to be the best at what we do best.
+There is ample semblance in the human body: the beating of the heart, the flow of blood, the way our lungs operate, and even the seven-year cycle that our skin follows to replace each and every cell with a brand new one.
+We put routines in the way we work, sleep and adhere to conventions, laws and the year-round calendar.
+So perhaps, it might be time that to perform like clockwork, we have to allow ourselves to be more observant of our own beings, and schedule time with our own thoughts and uncertainty with some regularity.
+Even if we, as humans, are unable to reach our theoretical limits, we can at least try to be the best at what we do best.

 What do you think about the concept of a fully reversible human experience?
 Can we modulate our own frequencies?
 And does our energy have any connection with the seasons and the calendar of holidays and important dates?
-Please feel free to get in touch.
+Please feel free to leave a comment.